NoemiBuri/seminar/README.md

 ### 1. import
 Firstly, the packages numpy, math, sympy and matholpot.lib.pyplot are installed.
 ### 2. read data from user
-Here the user is gettin asked for his import data.
-The script is based on vector calculations. auteilen in a b und c x und y  information pro komponenten a besteht aus ax und ay etc.
+Here the user is getting asked for his import data.
+For each of the three components a two-dimensional vector is created.
+For the component A the user is asked for Ax and Ay out of which the vector A is built.
+The same information for the components B and C is asked.
+Out of this data the corners of the mixing triangle are set.
+Further the data of the investigated sample on which the mixing calculation is done needs to be declared.
+The vector of this sample is named P. In *figure 1* you can see a visualization of this step of the project.

 ![Screenshot](components.png)
+*figure 1 : components A, B and C and mixing sample P

 If you feel more comfortable to import your data with a csv-file you can use the following code: